Sharing the library storytime experience

 The largest library service in Australia has more than 30 branches, the smallest only one.
 We have priced it per library branch to make it more affordable for all.

-Why six months, not 12 months?
+Why are recordings only put up for six months, not 12 months?

 Publishers prefer this shorter timescale for the pilot program.